-Aged and Obsolete Hollow Core Streetlights
+Failing Hollow Core Streetlights

-The need to replace aged and obsolete hollow-core wood streetlights remains a high priority.
+The need to replace the failing hollow-core wood streetlights remains a high priority in order to reduce or eliminate liability and risk to the City and to avoid possible injury and property damage.
 This fall, the City will be replacing aging hollow-core wood street lights on the arterial/major streets using gas tax funds.
 The use of these funds represent a general contribution to the effort to replace the lights and reduces costs being passed through to all of the assessment districts and zones in the City.
 Lower operating costs will also flow to the other Districts and Zones.

-Damaged or dilapidated street lights in the zones where the assessment increase didn't pass will be removed as needed, and they will in most instances not be replaced.
+Damaged or dilapidated street lights in the zones where the assessment increase didn't pass will not be replaced as the street lights fail or become a public hazard.
+The City will remove the street lights as needed, and they will generally not be replaced.
 An exception to this will be if the streetlight is damaged by a vehicle accident, which has often happened, and the City is able to collect insurance proceeds to replace the streetlight, in which case the streetlight will be replaced with the new energy efficient metal pole lights.

-Ultimately, should the lights start to fail at a high rate or become hazardous, they may need to be removed proactively.
-In that case, the failing hollow core wooden street lights would have to be deenergized by an electrician and be cut off close to base.
+Ultimately, should the lights start to fail at a high rate or become more hazardous, they may need to be removed proactively.
+In that case, the failing hollow core wooden street lights would have to be de-energized by an electrician and be cut off close to base.
 Staff is estimating that it could cost up to \$500 per pole to have this work done.